 WRPC provides access to the mid-Columbia River and its tributaries for educational, recreational, and competitive experiences using human powered watercraft.

 Kayaking is a great way to experience the river.
 It can be enjoyed by everyone, novice to expert.
 A kayak paddle differs from a canoe or SUP paddle in that it has a blade on both ends.
 WRPC has a variety of both traditional, sit-in, kayaks and sit-on-top kayaks for members and guests to use.
+We have Kayaks for recreation and racing.
+Kayaks offer accessibility compared to no other.
+You can navigate the beautiful wildlife estuary easily in these craft.

 Rowing takes a bit more tenacity given its more technical nature..
 However, the joys of rowing on the Columbia is well worth the reward.
 If you enjoy a excellent exercise while experiencing the waterways rowing is for you.
 We offer single shell for those who would like to go at their own pace as well as crew which provides an opportunity for those who want competition training and team building!